jenbutongit/lpg-management/README.md

 - `REGISTRY_SERVICE_URL` path for the civil-servant-registry-service
 - `REPORT_SERVICE` path for the civil-servant-registry-service
 - `CACHE` internal object cache TTL and check period
+- `YOUTUBE_API_KEY` key from CSL account on Google Developer Console used to fetch video metadata

 ## Licenses